 new challengers for team membership must know the shirking to compare and speculate increase of net output by replacing

 → probably possible for existing fellow team members to recognize the shirking ← costly for team production

-a the presence of detection costs a new input owner who accept smaller rewards/more producing → incentive to shirk would still be at least as great as the incentives of the inputs replaced ← still bears less than the entire reduction in team output for responsible part
+still presence of detection costs: a new input owner who accept smaller rewards/more producing → incentive to shirk would still be at least as great as the incentives of the inputs replaced ← still bears less than the entire reduction in team output for responsible part

 III.
 The Classical Firm

 reducing shirking ← someone to specialize as a monitor to check the input performance of team members → But who will monitor the monitor? ← a) the aforesaid market competition offered by other monitors is not perfectly effective → b) (owners of cooperating inputs) give him title to the net earnings of the team/residual product above prescribed amounts/marginal value products of the other inputs, net of payments to other inputs

 => Specialization in monitoring + reliance on a residual claimant status → reduce shirking;

 additional links are needed to forge the firm of classical eco- nomic theory.
 How will the residual claimant monitor the other inputs?

 term monitor: measuring output performance + apportioning rewards + observing the input behavior of inputs as means of detecting + estimating their marginal productivity + giving assignments or instructions in what to do and how to do it + authority to terminate or revise contracts